Malick-Taky/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3- THe script 3-new_owner in the file changes the owner of the file hello to the user betty.

 4- The script 4-empty in the file creates an empty file called hello.

+5- The script 5-execute in the file adds execute permission to the owner of the file hello.